Eight Seconds: Portrait of a Bronc Rider

 For this final performance at Longview, David has drawn a good one – H Bar B, a National Finals horse, one of the best in the Christensen Brothers Rodeo Company string.
 Butch hasn’t drawn much of a bronc, but for his bull he has drawn Oscar II.
 The son of Oscar, Oscar II is a legend himself.
 The last time he was ridden was two years ago at the National Finals Rodeo.
 Since then he has bucked down over a hundred men.
 A cowboy wants to draw a rough one, it’s true, but Oscar has a reputation of being damn near impossible.
 Not a great prospect when you’ve been cold as ice on an axe for the past six weeks.

 Rodeo producers have a good sense of drama, and they like to leave the best for last.
 In the riding events, the most exciting pairings tonight are definitely David and H Bar B, and Butch and Oscar II.
 David will be the last out in the saddle bronc riding, held halfway through the rodeo.
 Bull riding, the most dangerous event, always comes last.
-Tonight Butch and Oscar will wrap up the night.
+Tonight Butch and Oscar will wrap up the show.

 Except for last night’s ride on Widowmaker, David has been hot lately.
 He has ridden H Bar B before, and he can hardly wait to come out on him tonight.
 As his time draws near, he grows quieter, paces faster.